Skip to main content

 Is Riviera by Jean Imbert worth booking for a special occasion in Dubai?

-Yes, and with a clear target profile: if you want a Michelin-recognised Mediterranean dinner with genuine French Riviera atmosphere and a marina view, this is one of the stronger options at the $$$ price point in Dubai.
+Yes, with a clear target profile: if you want a Michelin-recognised Mediterranean dinner with genuine French Riviera atmosphere and a marina view, this is one of the stronger options at the $$$ price point in Dubai.
 The Michelin Plate recognition (2025) signals consistent cooking rather than destination-level ambition, so calibrate expectations accordingly.
 This is not a once-in-a-decade splurge; it is a very well-executed occasion restaurant for a birthday dinner, a client lunch, or a date where the setting needs to do real work.

 The Room and the Setting

 Riviera by Jean Imbert sits on the fourth floor of The Lana hotel in Business Bay, overlooking a marina of luxury yachts.
 The visual logic of the room is designed around that view — chic, French in register, light in palette — and the bright terrace is the seat to request when the Dubai climate allows.
 From October through April, alfresco dining here is a genuine draw.
-The refined marina outlook gives the room a convincing sense of arrival for a special-occasion dinner, and the yacht-lined water separates it from the generic rooftop-bar aesthetic that dominates much of Business Bay's dining scene.
+The refined marina outlook gives the room a convincing sense of arrival for a special-occasion dinner, the yacht-lined water separates it from the generic rooftop-bar aesthetic that dominates much of Business Bay's dining scene.

 For a date or an anniversary, the visual quality of the room is one of the two or three leading arguments for booking.
-Compared to a room like Al Mahara, which leans theatrical with its aquarium centrepiece, Riviera reads as relaxed-chic rather than ostentatious , a better fit if your guest finds maximalism tiring.
+Compared to a room like Al Mahara, which leans theatrical with its aquarium centrepiece, Riviera reads as relaxed-chic rather than ostentatious, a better fit if your guest finds maximalism tiring.

 The Food: South of France to Italy in One Sitting

-The menu moves between the South of France and the Italian coast: ratatouille cake, a signature tuna tartare prepared at the table, green risotto, and Carabineros spaghetti are among the dishes listed in the Michelin record.
-The tableside tartare is the kind of detail that lands well on a special occasion , it gives the meal a moment of theatre without requiring a full tasting-menu format.
+The menu moves between the South of France and the Italian coast: ratatouille cake, a signature tuna tartare prepared at the table, green risotto, Carabineros spaghetti are among the dishes listed in the Michelin record.
+The tableside tartare is the kind of detail that lands well on a special occasion, it gives the meal a moment of theatre without requiring a full tasting-menu format.
 For guests who find long omakase or ten-course menus tiring, this à la carte Mediterranean structure at $$$ is a more comfortable frame.

 The cuisine spans recognisable French and Italian Riviera registers rather than the more experimental territory you would find at Trèsind Studio.
 That is a feature, not a flaw, for a business dinner or a guest unfamiliar with Dubai's more concept-heavy restaurants.
 The cooking is accessible without being uninspired, which is why the Michelin Plate holds.